-If your family is experiencing difficulty in paying for internet service and connected devices, you may want to look into the Affordable Connectivity Program, which is a federal program to help households to pay for the costs of internet service and connected devices.
+If your family is experiencing difficulty in paying for internet service and connected devices, you may want to look into the Affordable Connectivity Program, which is a federal program to help households pay for the costs of internet service and connected devices.

-New American Scholars provides refugee students in New Hampshire the resources to successfully transition into their school communities through academic assistance, social support and peer-mentorship.
+New American Scholars provides refugee students in New Hampshire the resources to successfully transition into their school communities through academic assistance, social support, and peer mentorship.

 Searching for scholarships

 Your college is the first place you should connect with when seeking financial aid.
 In addition to financial aid packages, many schools also offer talent scholarships that typically require a separate application.
 Head to your high school’s guidance office and the local library to ask about local scholarship availability.